dwweiss/whiteboxes/README.md

-        matter      Properties of solids, liquids and gases mesh        Primitives for building geometries and meshes numerics    Numerical solution of differential and integral equations property    Parameters, ranges and properties of matter regression  regression analysis
+        matter      Properties of solids, liquids and gases mesh        Primitives for building geometries and meshes numerics    Numerical solution of differential and integral equations property    Parameters, ranges and properties
+        regression  regression analysis
         tools       Tools for data manipulation